chuckyang123/tp/docs/UserGuide.md

 **Tip:** Phone and email are optional.
 You can omit either or both when adding a person.
 * For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the SoCTAssist.
 * The paprameter constraints are listed [here](#Parameter-Constraints).
+* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, Phone Number and Email.
+Now the exact duplicated field will not be reported in the error message.Need to find out by the User manually.
 </box>

 Examples: